A quick Introduction

 2) Do you have the time to do this?

-3) What about if you’re HR, are you happy with all the phone calls from Recruiters you’re engaged with?
+3) Are you happy to take all the phone calls from the Recruiters you’re engaged with?

 It’s all in the timing.